schumadi/schumadi-schumadi.github.io/README.md

 The datasets have a good quality, but of course some preparations were necessary to work with the data.

 ## What influences average review scores?
 In addition to written reviews guests can rate their stay in different categories.
 More information about this can be found [here](https://www.airbnb.com/help/article/1257/star-ratings).
-To answer that question, a machine learnig model has been trained to compute the review score based on the features from the listings files.
+To answer the question what influences average review scores, a machine learnig model has been trained to compute the review score based on the features from the listings files.
 The most important features in the model and their influence on the model's result are depicted in the picture below.

 ![Beeswarm plot of features affecting review scores](beeswarm-rating.png)